MinhMPA/academic-cv/index.md

 **A mock data friendly discussion for beyond-2pt statistics**, aka the <a href="https://github.com/ANSalcedo/Beyond2ptMock">Beyond-2pt blind data challenge</a>.
 Alphabetical order.
 In prep.

 `2023`
 **Exploring the Growth Index γL: Insights from Different CMB Dataset Combinations and Approaches**.
 Specogna et al. <a href="https://arxiv.org/abs/2305.16865">arxiv preprint</a>.
-Under review for publications in PRD.
+Under review for publications in Physical Review D (PRD).

 `2019`
 **Cosmology Inference from Biased Tracers using the EFT-based Likelihood**.
 Elsner et al. <a href="https://iopscience.iop.org/article/10.1088/1475-7516/2020/01/029">JCAP01(2020)029</a>.